codacy/docs/docs/repositories/pull-requests.md

 ## Commits tab

-The **Commits** tab displays an overview of each commit included in the pull request, such as the analysis status and the number of issues fixed or introduced.
+The **Commits** tab displays an overview of each commit included in the pull request, such as the analysis status and the number of issues introduced.

 Click a specific commit to see [detailed information about that commit](commits.md#status).